rzn-example-classroom/tutorial/README.md

 #### Marking a repository as a template
 See also [GitHub's documentation on this subject](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository).

-1. If not already on the main page of the repository, navigate there, then proceed to the `Settings` tab.
+1. If not already on the main page of the repository you wish to use as a template, navigate there, then proceed to the `Settings` tab.
 2. You should be on the `General` settings page - if not, navigate there with the sidebar.
 3. Under the repository name field, check the `Template repository` box.
 	- GitHub will let you know if there are any issues with making the repository a template, but unless you are using Git LFS, it should be fine.